Binomial coefficient: Products of binomial coefficients

 where the connection coefficients are multinomial coefficients.
 In terms of labelled combinatorial objects, the connection coefficients represent the number of ways to assign m + n − k labels to a pair of labelled combinatorial objects—of weight m and n respectively—that have had their first k labels identified, or glued together to get a new labelled combinatorial object of weight m + n − k.
 (That is, to separate the labels into three portions to apply to the glued part, the unglued part of the first object, and the unglued part of the second object.)
 In this regard, binomial coefficients are to exponential generating series what falling factorials are to ordinary generating series.

-The product of all binomial coefficients in the nth row of the Pascal triangle is given by the formula:
+The product of all binomial coefficients in the n-th row of the Pascal triangle is given by the formula: